Lake Louise Hikes: 10 Trails We Recommend as Locals

 Celine admires the views from the Fairview Lookout.

-The Fairview Lookout is the Fairview Lookout about 40% down the length of the lake and is nearly 110 m (350 feet) above the water, giving hikers an exceptional view of the colors of Lake Louise, the iconic Chateau Lake Louise hotel and the Canadian Rocky Mountains beyond.
+The Fairview Lookout is about 40% down the length of the lake and is nearly 110 m (350 feet) above the water, giving hikers an exceptional view of the colours of Lake Louise, the iconic Chateau Lake Louise hotel and the Canadian Rocky Mountains beyond.

 Fairview Lookout Hike – Quick Details